andraugust/andraugust.github.io/index.md

 <p style="opacity:0.5">09/2019</p>

 Suppose you're interviewing candidates for a job opening.
-Interviews are costly, but they give information about how good candidates can be.
-How many candidates should you interview before settling on a candidate?
+Interviews are costly, but give you information about candidate ranks.
+How many interviews should you do before settling on a candidate?

 ## [Neural Style Transfer](neural-style-transfer.html)

 <p style="opacity:0.5">02/2019</p>

-Transferring style from one image to another using neural networks.
+About transferring style from one image to another using neural networks.

 ## [Kaggle Ship Detection Challenge](airbus.html)

 <p style="opacity:0.5">11/2018</p>

-This post follows my development of a segmentation model for Kaggle's Ship Detection Challenge.
-The pipeline consists of a ship/noship CNN followed by a U-net and some post-processing.
+This my segmentation model for Kaggle's Ship Detection Challenge.
+The final pipeline consists of a ship/noship CNN followed by a U-net and some post-processing.

 ## [The First-Link Taxonomy of Wikipedia](wikilinks.html)